amiabix/Miden-Zcash/README.md

 After decryption, the note commitment is verified to match the commitment in the output description.
 If valid, the note is added to the note cache along with its Merkle tree witness.
 The Merkle tree is updated incrementally by appending the new commitment as a leaf and recomputing the root.

+The incoming viewing key (ivk) is cached when addresses are loaded to enable note scanning.
+The viewing key is derived from the account's spending key and stored in the note cache for efficient note discovery.

 ## Transaction Building

 Transparent transactions are built by selecting UTXOs from the UTXO cache or via RPC `listunspent` call.
+Before building a transaction, the wallet automatically imports transparent addresses into the local zcashd node using the `importaddress` RPC command.
+This ensures that `listunspent` can discover UTXOs for the address.
+If a balance exists but no UTXOs are found, the wallet may attempt a rescan with `rescan=true`.

-The UTXO selector uses a largest-first strategy, sorting available UTXOs by value in descending order and selecting the minimum set that covers the transaction amount plus fees.
+The UTXO selector uses a largest-first strategy, sorting available UTXOs by value in descending order and selecting the minimum set that covers the transaction amount plus fees. **Important:** All amounts are handled in zatoshi (1 ZEC = 100,000,000 zatoshi).
+The RPC client automatically converts amounts from ZEC (decimal) to zatoshi (integer) when receiving responses from zcashd.
+The transaction builder includes safeguards to detect and convert any amounts that appear to be in ZEC format.

 Change is calculated as the difference between total input value and the sum of output value and fees.
 The transaction builder constructs a transaction structure with inputs referencing selected UTXOs and outputs for the recipient and change.
 Each input is signed using ECDSA on secp256k1 with the corresponding private key.
 The signature covers the transaction hash and is included in the scriptSig.
 The transaction is serialized to hex format for RPC broadcasting.

 Shielded transactions are built by selecting notes from the note cache using a similar largest-first strategy.
 The note selector filters notes by address, excludes spent notes, and ensures notes have sufficient confirmations.
 Selected notes are used to build spend descriptions, each containing a nullifier, Merkle tree witness, and Groth16 proof.